About me and my family

 Ready for a challenge!

-I like a challenge, so I have taken it on and I really try to make eating a happy, fun and healthy part of the day, every day.
-I want to teach our kids to enjoy healthy food, not forcing it on them, some would say I have got a very gentle approach I guess.
-I just want them to be on the same side, avoid battles over it, just learn together, one day at a time, be patient and persevere.
+I like a challenge, so I have taken it on!
+The goal is to to make eating a happy, fun and healthy part of the day, every day.
+I want to teach our kids to enjoy healthy food: I don’t want to force it on them, it must be their choice.
+Some would say I have got a very gentle approach I guess.
+We need to learn together, one day at a time, be patient and persevere.
+Live by example.
 I very much love to cook and bake together with the kids and we talk about food lots and lots.

-Have a look on the About More Than Just Carrots page about how I report about this challenge on this blog and how you can use it for making healthy cooking good fun in your house as well.
+Have a look on the About More Than Just Carrots page about how I report about this challenge on my blog.
+It also explains how you can use it for making healthy cooking good fun in your house as well.